Thompson Springs, Utah: History

 For many years the city was served by various D&RGW passenger trains, including the Scenic Limited, the Exposition Flyer, the Prospector, the California Zephyr (where it was a flag stop, though the timetable for 1969 shows it as a regular stop), and the Rio Grande Zephyr.
 Although Amtrak (the National Railroad Passenger Corporation) took over nearly all passenger rail service in the United States in 1971, the D&RGW continued service through the area until 1983.
 Subsequently, for the next fourteen years, the city was served by various Amtrak trains, including the California Zephyr, the Desert Wind, and the Pioneer.

 Construction of I-70 two miles south of Thompson Springs drew traffic away from the city as the former Old Cisco Highway (US 6 and US-50) (now named Frontage Road) was no longer used.
 The later movement of the passenger train stop about 25 mi to the west in Green River (Green River station) in 1997 led to further economic hardship for Thompson Springs.

 The original name for this settlement was "Thompson Springs", a name that was reinstated in 1985.
 Much of the town is uninhabited today, although there are still some operating businesses in the immediate vicinity of I-70.

 The Moab Uranium Mill Tailings Remedial Action (UMTRA) Project is a uranium tailings removal and relocation project that promises to bring jobs to the area as tailings from the Atlas Mineral Company's tailings ponds outside of Moab will be moved to Crescent Junction, about 6 mi west of Thompson Springs.

 Demographics

-As of the census of 2010, there were 39 people living in the CDP.
-There were 43 housing units.
-The racial makeup of the town was 94.9% White, and 5.1% from two or more races.
-Hispanic or Latino of any race were 0% of the population.
+As of the census of 2020, there were 34 people living in the CDP (down from 39 in 2010).
+There were 23 housing units.
+The racial makeup of the town was 85.3% White, and 5.9% from two or more races.
+Hispanic or Latino of any race were 0.3% of the population.

 Transportation

 While the community is situated just north of Interstate 70/U.S. Route 6/U.S. Route 50 (I‑70/US‑6/US‑50), the community is connected to that transportation corridor by State Route 94, which runs south from the center of town to an interchange with I‑70/US‑6/US‑50.
 Prior to the construction of I‑70, US‑6/US‑50 ran through the center of town.
+The Union Pacific Railroad runs through Thompson Springs, but Amtrak service via a flag stop was discontinued in 1994.